 Intercommunication with devices.

 Based on the use cases, the connectivity option would differ.
 If there is a requirement to process the data locally and take action and/or a requirement to map different proprietary protocols to a standardized protocol, a device gateway is generally used which will translate the incoming protocol instructions to that of the target platform.
-The requirement also depends on the consumption capacity of the device, and it may not make sense for all devices to connect directly to the core platform.
+The requirement also depends on the power consumption capacity of the device, and it may not make sense for all devices to connect directly to the core platform.

 For the elevator manufacturing use case, the devices (doors, motor temperature, shaft alignment, etc.) is already instrumented and connected to a central device (microcontroller).
 The central device can be IoT-enabled, or a new device gateway can be installed which talks to the central device.
 It can be done by installing the required platform libraries and code that connect to the core platform, understands and map the data from the controller into a payload object (like JSON) and submits the payload to the core platform.